top of page

 Dawn McGroarty Holistic Pet Care Writer | Former Licensed Veterinary Technician

-A happy long haired German Shepherd Dog spending a day relaxing at the beach-calm,peaceful energy for holistic pet wellness.
+A happy long haired German Shepherd Dog spending a day relaxing at the beach-calm,peaceful energy for holistic dog and pet wellness.

-A happy long haired German Shepherd Dog spending a day relaxing at the beach-calm,peaceful energy for holistic pet wellness.
+A happy long haired German Shepherd Dog spending a day relaxing at the beach-calm,peaceful energy for holistic dog and pet wellness.

 Ā